-The Fulbright Program provides the following grant opportunities for upperclassmen and alumni in the following categories:
+The Fulbright Program provides grant award opportunities for upperclassmen and alumni in the following categories:

-ACADEMICAcademic research/study grants are available in approximately 140 countries.
-Applicants for these grants design their own projects and will typically work with advisers at foreign universities or other institutes of higher education.
-Program requirements vary by country, so the applicant’s first step is to familiarize themselves with the program summary for the host country.
+Research/Study grant awards are available in approximately 140 countries.
+Applicants for these grant awards design their own projects and will typically work with advisers at foreign universities or other cultural or educational institutions.
+Also within this category are field-specific and graduate study grant award opportunities.
+Program requirements vary by country, so the applicant’s first step is to familiarize themselves with the country program summary for the host country.

-ARTSProjects in the Creative and Performing Arts and Creative Writing are research/study grants where the primary purpose of the grant is to learn an art form and/or create artistic work.
-The Creative and Performing Arts application will require the submission of supplementary materials which are detailed in the Applicant section of the website.
+Projects in the Creative and Performing Arts are research/study grant awards where the primary purpose is to learn an art form and/or create artistic work.
+The Creative and Performing Arts application will require the submission of Supplementary Materials which are delineated by artistic field.

-FULBRIGHT PUBLIC POLICY FELLOWSThe Fulbright Public Policy Fellowship will allow fellows to serve in professional placements in foreign government ministries or institutions and gain hands-on public sector experience in participating foreign countries while simultaneously carrying out an academic research/study project.
-Learn more about the Fulbright Public Policy Fellowship.
+The J. William Fulbright -Hillary Rodham Clinton Public Policy Fellowship allows recipients to serve in professional public-policy-related placements in foreign government ministries or institutions and to gain hands-on public sector experience, while simultaneously carrying out an academic study/research project.

-CRITICAL LANGUAGE ENHANCEMENT AWARDThe Critical Language Enhancement Award provides a supplement in the Fulbright U.S. Student Program for grantees to receive between three and six months of intensive language study in addition to their research or study grants.
+The Critical Language Enhancement Grant Award provides a supplement in the Fulbright U.S. Student Program for grantees to receive between three and six months of intensive language study in addition to their research or study grants.
 This opportunity is available for select languages and in limited host countries.
-Learn more about the Critical Language Enhancement Award.